wp-plugins/nvd3-visualisations/readme.txt

 == Screenshots ==

 1. Charts gallery showing out neatly on the same page of WP's blog.
-2. 4 FAST STEPS of New Chart: 1)Clone from Gallery, 2)Feed in Own Data, 3)Edit Post/Page of WP Normally, and 4)Publish It.
+2. 4 FAST STEPS of New Chart: 1)CLONE from Gallery, 2)FEED IN Own Data, 3)EDIT Post/Page of WP Normally, and 4)PUBLISH It.

 == Changelog ==

+= 1.5.9 =
+Version 1.5.9 -
+Coloring option **colors** accepts & generates smooth gradients between given start & end colors (by Lab color model).
+Examples about how to set custom colors and format of axis.

 = 1.5.8 =
 Version 1.5.8 -